 3. (4-5) Saul hears of the plight of Jabesh Gilead.

 So the messengers came to Gibeah of Saul and told the news in the hearing of the people.
 And all the people lifted up their voices and wept.
 Now there was Saul, coming behind the herd from the field; and Saul said, "What troubles the people, that they weep?"
 And they told him the words of the men of Jabesh.

 a.
-So the messengers came: As the messengers spread out over all Israel, they came to Gibeah, Saul’s home city.
+So the messengers came: As the messengers spread out over all Israel, they came to Gibeah, Saul's home city.
 Upon hearing of the plight of Jabesh Gilead, all the people lifted up their voices and wept.
-This was exactly the reaction Nahash was hoping for!
+This was exactly the reaction Nahash hoped for.

 b.
-Coming behind the herd from the field: See the humility of the king of Israel!
-Saul had already been anointed and recognized as king over Israel, yet in a sense there was nothing for him to do.
-He really didn’t know where to begin when it came to setting up a royal court and a bureaucracy, and Israel never had one before.
-So, he just went back home, got to work in the field, and figured God would tell him what to do when the time was right!
+Coming behind the herd from the field: This is the humility of the king of Israel.
+Saul was already anointed and recognized as king, yet in a sense there was nothing for him to do.
+He really didn't know where to begin when it came to setting up a royal court and a bureaucracy and Israel never had one before.
+So, he just went back home, went to work in the field and figured God would tell him what to do when the time was right.

 i.
 Saul was wise in going back to the farm.
 He knew it was the Lord's job to raise him up as king over the nation, and he knew the Lord would do it in the right way at the right time.
 He didn't have to promote himself, or scheme on his own behalf.
 The Lord would do it.

 c.
 They told him the words of the men of Jabesh: This also shows there was no established system of government in Israel.
-Otherwise, the king would have been the first to know of the threat against Jabesh, instead of hearing the news second or third hand.
+Otherwise, the king would be the first to know of the threat against Jabesh instead of hearing the news second or third hand.